-buttons): Pressing these buttons will adjust the TBC's power output to the trailer brakes (in

-0.5 increments).
-The GAIN setting can be increased to a maximum of

-10.0 or decreased to a minimum of 0 (no trailer braking).
-Pressing and holding a button will raise or lower the setting continuously.
-The gain setting will display in the message center as follows: TBC GAIN = XX.X.
+buttons): Pressing these buttons adjusts the TBC's power output to the trailer brakes (in 0.5 increments).
+The GAIN setting can be increased to a maximum of 10.0 or decreased to a minimum of 0 (no trailer braking).
+Pressing and holding a button raises or lowers the setting continuously.
+The gain setting displays in the message center as follows: TBC GAIN = XX.X.

 The trailer brake controller (TBC) is designed to display three items of information in the instrument cluster message center.
 These are: gain setting, output bar graph, and trailer connectivity status.
-They will appear as follows in the message center.
+They appear in the message center as follows:

-- TBC GAIN = XX.X NO TRAILER: The instrument cluster message center will display the current gain setting during a given ignition cycle and when adjusting the gain.
-This message is also displayed during manual activation without a trailer connected or when gain adjustments are made with no trailer connected. - TBC GAIN = XX.X OUTPUT = /////: When the vehicle's brake pedal is pushed, or when the manual control is activated, bar indicators will illuminate in the instrument cluster message center to indicate the amount of power going to the trailer brakes relative to the brake pedal or manual control input.
+- TBC GAIN = XX.X NO TRAILER: The instrument cluster message center displays the current gain setting during a given ignition cycle and when adjusting the gain.
+This message is also displayed during manual activation without a trailer connected or when gain adjustments are made with no trailer connected. - TBC GAIN = XX.X OUTPUT = /////: When the vehicle's brake pedal is pushed, or when the manual control is activated, bar indicators illuminate in the instrument cluster message center to indicate the amount of power going to the trailer brakes relative to the brake pedal or manual control input.
 One bar indicates the least amount of output with six bars indicating maximum output. - TRAILER CONNECTED: This message is displayed when a correct trailer wiring connection (a trailer with electric trailer brakes) has been sensed during a given ignition cycle. - TRAILER DISCONNECTED: This message is displayed and accompanied by a single chime, when a trailer connection was determined and then a disconnection, either intentionally or unintentionally, has been sensed during a given ignition cycle.
 It is also displayed if a truck or trailer wiring fault occurs causing the trailer to appear disconnected.
 This message is also displayed during manual activation without a trailer connected.

-- 2. Manual control lever: Slide the control lever to the left to activate power to the trailer's electric brakes independent of the tow vehicle's brakes (see the following Procedure for adjusting GAIN section for instructions on proper use of this feature).
-If the manual control is activated while the brake is also applied, the greater of the two inputs determines the power sent to the trailer brakes. - Stop Lamps: Activating the TBC manual control lever will illuminate both the trailer brake lamps and the tow vehicle brake lamps except the Center High-Mount Stop Lamp (presuming proper trailer electrical connection).
-Pressing the vehicle brake pedal will also illuminate both trailer and vehicle brake lamps.
+2. Manual control lever: Slide the control lever to the left to activate power to the trailer's electric brakes independent of the tow vehicle's brakes (see the following Procedure for adjusting GAIN section for instructions on proper use of this feature).
+If the manual control is activated while the brake is also applied, the greater of the two inputs determines the power sent to the trailer brakes.

+• Stop lamps: Activating the TBC manual control lever illuminates both the trailer brake lamps and the tow vehicle brake lamps except the center high-mount stop lamp (presuming proper trailer electrical connection).
+Pressing the vehicle brake pedal also illuminates both trailer and vehicle brake lamps.